appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 Now to work with the theme I did a pull to my local computer, edited the theme with my favorite editor Atom and after that I did a commit and a push back to my GitHub project repo.
 If you are a hard-core git user you would start terminal and add the commands.
 There is also a very easy to use desktop client for GitHub.

+![enter image description here][5]

-Notice also that I have all the collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
+Notice also that I have all the social and collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
 My last step is to do a Sync in Appernetic and then a Publish and after 10 min all is live on GitHub Pages.

   [1]: /images/themes-opt.png
   [2]: https://appernetic.io
   [3]: https://github.com/mmrath/hugo-bootstrap
   [4]: /images/Sync-opt.png
+  [5]: /images/githubdesktop-opt.png